+Total: \$ 18,875.00

+Tuition: \$ 18,750.00

-Registration fee: \$ 125.00 Tuition: \$ 11,250.00 Total: \$ 11,375.00
+Registration fee: \$ 125.00

 Upon acceptance, the student will not be subject to any tuition increases that may occur from the time of the enrollment to completion of the program.
 However, a termination and re-enrollment in the program will subject student to any tuition increases that may have occurred since the initial enrollment.